-- Click Add in the Monitor Resource Definition dialog box.
+- Click Add in the Monitor Resource List dialog box.
 Select the monitor resource type ip monitor in the Type box, and enter the monitor resource name ipw2 in the Name box.
-Click Next. - In the IP Addresses, click Add.
+Click Next. - 2.
+Enter the monitor settings.
+Change nothing from the default values.
+Click Next. - 3.
+In the IP Addresses, click Add.
 Enter the IP address to be monitored 192.168.0.254 in the IP Address box, and click OK.